saucelabs/forwarder/docs/content/docker.md

+---
+title: Run in Docker
+weight: 15
+---

-# Running in Docker
+# Run in Docker

-Forwarder is available as a Docker image from [Docker Hub](https://hub.docker.com/r/saucelabs/forwarder).
+Forwarder is available as a multi-arch Docker image from [Docker Hub](https://hub.docker.com/r/saucelabs/forwarder).

 To run Forwarder in a container: